Cooper Williams

 Cooper Williams (born June 17, 2005) is an American tennis player.
+He has a career-high ATP singles ranking of world No. 660 achieved on 29 September 2025 and a doubles ranking of No. 473 achieved on 8 September 2025.

-He won the Boys' doubles alongside compatriot Learner Tien at the 2023 Australian Open in January 2023.
+Williams won the boys' doubles title alongside compatriot Learner Tien at the 2023 Australian Open in January 2023.

 Early life

 Born and raised in New York City, Williams attended St. Bernard's School on the Upper East Side from Kindergarten to seventh grade.
-He currently attends Dwight School Global, from which he will graduate June 2023.
-Williams relocated to Boca Raton, Florida during Covid, where he works with fitness coach, Richard Woodruff.
+He graduated from Dwight School Global in June 2023.
+Williams relocated to Boca Raton, Florida during the Covid pandemic, where he works with fitness coach, Richard Woodruff.

 Career

 Alongside partner Learner Tien, Williams won the junior Australian Open doubles in January 2023, defeating Alexander Blockx and João Fonseca in the final 6–4, 6–4.